tafariberesford/urbanxl/README.md

 - Home page with clickable link to top 10 albums
 - Clickable link to review for each album
 - Album image should be rendered on the page
+- CSS styling with flexbox
+- Media query for desktop & mobile

 #### PostMVP